Simre1/hero/README.md

 # Hero

 Hero is an entity component system in Haskell and is inspired by [_apecs_](https://github.com/jonascarpay/apecs).
 Hero aims to be more performant than _apecs_ by using sparse sets as the main data structure for storing component data.
-In the future, it also aims to parallelize systems automatically as well.
+In the future, it also intends to parallelize systems automatically as well.

 ## Entities